Sega123-dev/CHIP8-Emulator/README.md

 | FX33<br>                                                               | BCD<br>     | set_BCD(Vx)<br>*(I+0) = BCD(3);<br>*(I+1) = BCD(2);<br>*(I+2) = BCD(1);<br><br> | Stores the binary-coded decimal representation of VX, with the hundreds digit in memory at location in I, the tens digit at location I+1, and the ones digit at location I+2.[23]<br>                                                                                                                                                                                                              |
 | FX55<br>                                                               | MEM<br>     | reg_dump(Vx, &amp;I)<br>                                                        | Stores from V0 to VX (including VX) in memory, starting at address I. The offset from I is increased by 1 for each value written, but I itself is left unmodified.[d][23]<br>                                                                                                                                                                                                                      |
 | FX65<br>                                                               | MEM<br>     | reg_load(Vx, &amp;I)<br>                                                        | Fills from V0 to VX (including VX) with values from memory, starting at address I. The offset from I is increased by 1 for each value read, but I itself is left unmodified.[d][23]<br>                                                                                                                                                                                                            |
+This emulator covers also the unofficial opcodes,developers were adding them so they can boot more complex games.

 # Features
 - 5 ROMs to test the emulator